5 Successful MVPs That Turned into Billion-Dollar Apps

 Today it’s a robust business that provides information on hiking trails ranging from offline map downloads, trail elevation maps, and even safety and navigation tools.
 When it started though, it was a simple app for hikers to rate local trails.
 As AllTrails gathered feedback from users, they strategically developed those features, growing them into the million dollar company they are now.

-After building and launching your MVP, it’s important to connect with your users for feedback and market validation.
+After building and launching your MVP, connecting with your users for feedback and market validation is important.
 Since you built the MVP with just enough features to satisfy early customers, this feedback is essential to successful future product development.
 Customer feedback can be provided directly, through interviews and surveys, or indirectly, through analyzing traffic, sign-ups, and engagement.

-The power of the MVP is that it shortens the learning cycle to create the best version of the product as quickly as possible.
+The power of the MVP is that it shortens the learning cycle to create the best product version as quickly as possible.
 It will also help strengthen your connection with your customers by involving them in the process, soliciting feedback.
-And it will help prevent wasting resources by developing features you later realize aren’t important to your customers, or failing to include those that are essential to them.
+And it will help prevent wasting resources by developing features you later realize aren’t important to your customers, or failing to include those essential to them.

 You might also like: